Experts derive, a lush lawn can improve the resale value of a home by as much as 15%, and not many homeowners always have this in mind.

 Times of Year for Sowing Grass Seeds

-You can’t just sow any seed at any time of the year, and you do need to match your grass to the best time of year for them to grow.
+You can’t just sow any seed at any time of the year, and you need to match your grass to the best time of year for them to grow.

 Cool-season grass needs sowing as the temperatures are on the cool side.
 Besides this, it should remain at these temperatures for a month or two.
 Doing this allows your lawn to establish itself before temperatures rise.

-Warm-season grass types require planting in the late spring after frosts, or early summer.
+Warm-season grass types require planting in the late spring after frosts or early summer.
 At the very latest, you may get away with the end of summer if you know there won’t be cold spells arriving unexpectedly.

 Soil Preparation